Oreire/automate-iam-resource-creation/README.md

 # Use of count command to provision several EC2 instances

-# Data, Locals & Dynamic blocks
+# Locals & Dynamic blocks

-# For_each & depends commands
+# For_each & depends on commands